Operating activities section by indirect method

 • Note 5 – loss on sale of marketable securities:

-It is a non operating loss.
-It reduces net income and is, therefore, added back to net income to calculate net cash flows from operating activities.
-Sale of marketable securities is an investing activity and the total cash received from such sale will be included in the investing activities section.
+It is a non-operating loss.
+It reduces net income and is, therefore, added back to the net income to compute the amount of net cash flows from operating activities.
+The sale of marketable securities is an investing activity, and the total cash received from it will be included in the investing activities section.

 • Note 6 – increase in accounts receivable: